hltcoe/concrete-java/simpleaccumulo/README.md

 ### Ingest

-`SimpleAccumuloIngester` reads tar.gz Communication archives and puts them into accumulo.
+`SimpleAccumuloIngester` reads tar.gz Communication archives and puts them into Accumulo.
 If you want to ingest all tar.gz files in `/mnt/data`, for example, add the following two lines to `simpleaccumulo.properties`: